 Minke whales are slim, with a pointed head, and rarely show much of themselves through the water.
 There are three subspecies of the minke whale; North Atlantic, North Pacific, and dwarf minke whale.

 Best Place to Watch: Alaska, California, New England, Eastern Seaboard, Vancouver Island, Newfoundland, St Lawrence River and Gulf of St Lawrence, Aleutian Islands and Pribilof Islands, San Juan Islands and Puget Sound, Bay of Fundy.

-Narwhals are easy to spot due to their tusks, with males generally being the only ones to grow a tusk.
+Narwhals are easy to spot due to their tusks, with males generally being the only ones growing tusks.
 Occasionally they will produce two, and sometimes a female will grow a tusk.
-The male’s tusk can grow up to 9.8 ft (3m).
+The male tusk can grow up to 9.8 ft (3m).